 Concentrate on positive qualities in other people and dwell on those instead of others’ faults.
 This alone should do wonders in relieving stress in relationships.
 Doctors know prolonged anxiety can bring about harmful physical and mental results, however, healing words can soothe stress and lead to improved physical health.
-Think back in your own life when someone encouraged you.
+Think back to when someone encouraged you.
 You still remember what they said and the good feeling it gave you.
+Don’t you?
 We store in our minds other people’s responses toward us.
 Which of your words would you like people to recall when they think of you?

 2. Don’t pour gasoline on a verbal fire.

 Proverbs 15:1 states, “A soft answer turns away wrath, But a harsh word stirs up anger.”(NKJV) When someone gets mad at you, be careful about your response.
 Choose what you say before you speak and then talk.
 Why should you burn your relationship houses down with your own mouth?
 Remember, a soft answer turns away wrath.
 That way you won’t be adding to the heat of an already roaring fire.
 Why not try spraying water on an argument with calm words instead?